Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

     });
     ```

+    > NOTE: Leave the existing `MOST POPULAR REPORT` alone for now

-2. Modify the `dataElementType` parameter of the block you just copied to:
+2. Modify the `dataElementType` parameter of the `TREND GRAPH REPORT` to:

     ```javascript
     dataElementType: "AnimatedTrendGraph",